stevenmcewen/rugby-bot/README.md

-# Rugby Betting Intelligence Bot
+## Rugby Betting Intelligence Bot

-A cloud-native machine learning system for analysing rugby match data, generating predictions, and identifying potential bookmaker mispricing.
+A cloud-native machine learning system for analysing rugby match data and generating match predictions.
 This project is designed as a long-term software engineering exercise, following real-world patterns, clean architecture, and Azure serverless best practices.

 ---

 ## Project Overview

-The Rugby Betting Intelligence Bot:
+The Rugby Intelligence Bot:

-- Ingests historical and live rugby data (fixtures, results, odds, weather, venue, team form).
+- Ingests historical and live rugby data (fixtures, results, and contextual information such as venue and team form).
 - Builds predictive models for match outcomes and point margins.
-- Compares predictions to bookmaker lines to detect value opportunities.
+- Sends regular emails summarising upcoming fixtures and the model’s predictions.
-- Sends alerts through email or API.
+- (Future extension) Can be enhanced to compare predictions to bookmaker lines to detect potential value opportunities.
 - Runs entirely on Azure Functions using serverless compute.

 The architecture is designed to be maintainable, scalable, and production-ready.